JasonZigelbaum/jqbx-issues/README.md

-# JQBX-issues
+# JQBX Issues Log

-Post your issues with JQBX in the issues tab.
+To log an issue or feature for [JQBX](https://www.jqbx.fm) click on the issues tab and create an issue.